euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Adding a module
 ---------------

-When you are on an OiRA tool, you can create a module by clicking the *Add Module* button, as shown in the screenshot below.
+When you are on an OiRA tool, or inside a profile question, or inside a module that does not contain any risks, you can create a new module by clicking the *Add Module* button, as shown in the screen-shot below.

 .. figure:: images/editor/editor_9_creating_modules.png
     :align: center
     :alt: The location of the *Add Module* button

-    *The location of the *Add Module* button
+    *The location of the “Add Module” button*

 You will the see the following form: